CLARIN-PL/Liner2/README.md

 (20,28,null,placename_settlement,"Warszawie","Warszawie")
 ```

-Service mode
+Service mode (using RabbitMQ)
 ============

 Introduction
 ------------

-Liner2 can be run a service which listen to a RabbitMQ queue for upcomming requests.
+Liner2 can be run as a service which listen to a RabbitMQ queue for upcomming requests (*liner2-input*).
-By default the *liner2-input* queue is used as an input for the service and *liner2-output* as an output queue.
+and submit the results to another queue (*liner2-output*).
 The input message (send by the client) should have the following format:
 ```text
 ROUTE_KEY PATH
 ```
 Where:
-* ROUTE_KEY — after processing the request Liner2 service will send message to the output queue with the provided routing key.
-The routing key is used by the client to receive the response for their request ignoring other,
+* ROUTE_KEY — name of a route used to post the results to the output queue.
+The routing key is used by the client to receive the response for their request ignoring others,
-* PATH — an absolute path to a file to process.
+* PATH — an absolute path to the file to process.

 For example:
 ```text
 client-001 /tmp/document.txt
 ```

-The message send by the service will contain path to a file which contain the output of processing.
+The message send by the service will contain path to a file which contains the output of processing.

 Running the service
 -------------------